How To Make A Dream Catcher

-If you have tried learning from online videos or even articles, and still cannot understand or comprehend how to make a dream catcher, your next solution is to contact us and we can arrange for a time and date to accommodate you at a private class.
-All our dream catcher making classes are one-to-one.
-We do not mix you with other people, as this is to maintain the focus on making a dream catcher.
+If you have tried learning from online videos or even articles, and still cannot understand or comprehend how to make a dream catcher, your next solution is to contact us.

 How Much Is A Dream Catcher Making Class?

-If you have heard that dream catcher making classes in Malaysia cost hundreds of Ringgit, you should be pleased to know that Green Daun only charges RM85.00 per person to learn how to make a dream catcher.
-Yes, we operate a proper craft shop specializing in dream catchers, materials and many other interesting things.
-We have a workshop area and cater up to two or three friends or families to learn this unique craft.
-Please contact us to book in advance.
+If you have heard that dream catcher making classes in Malaysia cost hundreds of Ringgit, you should be pleased to know that Green Daun only charges RM85.00 per person for a group class with a minimum of four persons.

 We also provide private one to one dream catcher making classes, and this is priced slightly higher.
 For those wanting this, you need to contact us for the private classes which are only on weekdays.